Researchers have identified certain foods you can eat to protect and even help heal your pancreas. Changing how often you eat can also be beneficial.

-The pancreas is the part of your body that helps you regulate the way that your body processes sugar.
-The pancreas also serves an important function in releasing enzymes and helping you digest food.
+Your pancreas helps you regulate the way that your body processes sugar.
+It also serves an important function in releasing enzymes and helping you digest food.

 - red meat